aleen42/css/codrops/pseudoClass/indeterminate/indeterminate.md

     - Radio buttons (`<input type="radio">`) whose radio button group contains no radio button that is checked.
     - A progress element (`<progress>`) that has no value attribute.
 The **progress element** is an HTML5 element that is used to represent the completion progress of a task.

+#### Case:  nested boxes

+- A checkbox can be either checked or unchecked.
+That's actually **literally(字面上)** true.
+Even if the checkbox's state is set to indeterminate, the checkbox's visual style will change, but the underlying state will still be either checked or unchecked.

 #### Note